tejakusumah-y2008hub/telco-customer-churn-prediction/README.md

 ---

 ## 💼 Business Problem & Assumptions
 **The Challenge:** A Sri Lankan telco company suffers from customers churning their service.
 Identifying customers *before* they leave is critical, but traditional metrics (Accuracy) fail to account for the financial asymmetry between a False Negative (Lost LTV) and a False Positive (Cost of Retention Offer).
+Using a customer's behavior from their first 4 weeks (Days 1-28), can we predict if they will become **at-risk** of churning?

 **Market Context (Sri Lanka / Dialog Axiata Proxies):**
 * **Average Revenue Per User (ARPU):** LKR 750.00